google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - STH extensions: STHs can now contain extensions, which are typed and managed by an IANA registry.

+- API outputs: complete TransItem structures are returned, rather than the constituent parts of each structure.

-- New Client API has been added to allow returning a combination of inclusion and consistency proofs at the same time.
+- get-all-by-hash: new client API for obtaining an inclusion proof and corresponding consistency proofs at the same time.

 # Cryptographic Components